 PDC invites people of color to participate in the Minority Evaluator Program, designed to ensure Portland’s diverse communities are represented on PDC’s evaluation committees for Requests For Proposals (RFPs).

 As a person of color in the community, you bring a diverse perspective and experience, and will provide valuable input to the City of Portland and PDC Contract Award Process.
-For more information please visit the Minority Evaluator Program website where you can apply to participate online.
+For more information please visit the Minority Evaluator Program website, where you can apply to participate online, or download a brochure (PDF).
 For additional assistance, contact PDC's MWESB team.
 Email or call Patricia Weekley at 503-823-3309.

 Opportunities in the Construction Trades